Skip to content

 Wix: Best for Small-Scale Digital BusinessesAn image of the Wix homepage.

-Wix is a bit more small scale than Shopify and BigCommerce, but offers plenty of comparable features at a more flexible price point.
+Wix is a bit smaller in scale than Shopify and BigCommerce but offers plenty of comparable features at a more flexible price point.
 Wix is one of the easiest and more pleasant platforms to set up, with tons of amazing themes and templates to choose from.
 Like Shopify, Wix has its own app store, where owners can browse compatible plugins to enhance their website.
-As a small scale, easy to use, cost effective platform, Wix is a great choice for all digital or service-based businesses.
+As a small-scale, easy-to-use, cost-effective platform, Wix is a great choice for all digital or service-based businesses.

 Pros: